Bank of Bozeman

 Bozeman, Montana · FDIC Cert #57952

-Bank of Bozeman is an FDIC-insured bank (Certificate #57952) with $106M in total assets and $90M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Bozeman, an FDIC-insured bank (Certificate #57952) with $106M in total assets and $90M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bozeman, Montana, the bank maintains a Tier 1 capital ratio of 11.92% (Well-Capitalized) and a nonperforming loan ratio of 0.65%.
-BankHealthData assigns a composite Health Grade of B (73/100).
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Bozeman (FDIC cert 57952) is a community bank — $106M in total assets, $90M in deposits, serving the Bozeman, Montana area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.